ellen0098/Squirrel-Tracker/README.md

 #### View Squirrel Statistics
-The Squirrel Status Summary can be viewed through the link below
+The Squirrel Status Summary can be viewed at main page through the link below.

     located at: /sightings/stats/